Burin, Nablus: History

 The name itself may conserve the toponym of Beera mentioned in the Book of Judges 9:21.

+The Samaritan chronical called the Tolidah records the settlement of a Samaritan exilee called 'Adan b.
+Maqshat from the Bene Zabad b.
+Ge'al in Mahanaya ha-Elyona (Khirbet Makhna al-Fauqa) within the lands of the village.

-In the 12th and 13th centuries, during the Crusader era, Burin was inhabited by Muslims, according to the historian Diya al-Din al-Maqdisi.
+By the 12th and 13th centuries, during the Crusader era, Burin was inhabited by Muslims, according to the historian Diya al-Din al-Maqdisi.
 In 1176, a part of the tithes from the village was pledged to the Church of Mount Zion, but there is no evidence that it was ever collected.

 The founder of the Banu Ghawanima family, Shaykh Ghanim, was born in the village in 1166 and entered Jerusalem with the army of Saladin in 1187.
 He was appointed as the sheikh of the city's al-Khanqah al-Salahiyya Mosque founded by Saladin in 1187 and he and his descendants served as the head judges of the Shafi'i fiqh (Islamic school of law) in Jerusalem.
 The Ghawanima Minaret (commons) and Bab al-Ghawanima gate (commons) of the Haram esh-Sharif were both named after the family.

 Ottoman era

 Burin was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers as being in the nahiya of Jabal Qubal, part of the Nablus Sanjak.
 It had a population of 120 households and five bachelors, all Muslim.
 They paid a fixed tax rate of 33.3% on a number of crops, including wheat, barley, summer crops, olives, and goats or beehives, and a press for olives or grapes; a total of 26,445 akçe.
 The family of the Damascene scholar al-Hasan al-Burini (d.
 1615) hailed from Burin.

-The village was destroyed during conflicts involving Zahir al-Omar, but it was likely rebuilt shortly afterwards.
+The village was destroyed during conflicts involving Daher al-Umar, but it was likely rebuilt shortly afterwards.
 In 1838, it was noted as Baurin, located in Jurat Amra, south of Nablus.
 Robinson further noted that it was "a large village, or rather a market town."

 In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Jamma'in al-Thani, subordinate to Nablus.
 In 1882, the PEF's Survey of Western Palestine described Burin as a "large village in a valley, with a spring in the middle and a few olives."